 Drying time will vary based on the thickness of your orange slices and the drying method that you use.
 Also, make sure to blot the sliced oranges with a paper towel to remove any excess moisture before beginning the drying process.

-Yes, the orange slices will shrink as they dry, so they'll be a bit smaller than they are when sliced.
+Yes, the orange slices will shrink as they dry, so they'll be a bit smaller than when they are sliced.

 When finished, the slices will be completely dry and hard.
 They should not feel wet or sticky at all.
+If you're unsure, let them dry a little longer!

 Dried Sliced Oranges